oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

             '!SampleMinThreads':
 ```

-This can fail because online update can fail to delete all referenced `Contraints` first
+This can fail because an online update might not delete all the referenced `Constraints` first
-before deleting the actual `WorkManager`.
+before deleting the `WorkManager`.

-To work-around problems with online updates to objects with cross dependencies you can
+To work around problems with online updates to objects with cross dependencies, you can
 use a series of online updates to make the change in stages.
-For example, continuing the work manager
+For example, continuing the previous Work Manager
-example above, first perform an online update to omit the work manager but not the constraints with:
+example, first perform an online update to omit the Work Manager but not the constraints:

 ```
 resources: